Chapli Kabab – Best Peshawari Kabab

 About The Recipe

-Chapli Kabab is a popular dish originating from the region of Khyber Pakhtunkhwa in Pakistan and Afghanistan.
-It is a flavorful minced meat patty that is typically made with ground beef, mixed with a variety of spices such as coriander, cumin, dried pomegranate seeds, carom seeds, garlic, ginger, and chili peppers.
-In addition to the spices, other ingredients like tomatoes, onions, and fresh herbs are included to enhance the flavor.
+Chapli Kabab is a super popular dish from Khyber Pakhtunkhwa in Pakistan.
+It’s a delicious minced meat patty made with ground beef, mixed up with a bunch of spices: coriander, cumin, dried pomegranate seeds, carom seeds, garlic, ginger, and chili peppers.
+What makes it even better are fresh herbs that really amp up the flavor.
+You’re gonna love it! <3

 The meat mixture is shaped into flat, round patties that are larger and thinner compared to traditional kababs.
 These patties are then either deep-fried or grilled, resulting in a crispy exterior and juicy, flavorful interior.
 The distinctive charred and crispy texture of Chapli Kababs sets them apart from other types of kababs.